Business Loans

 • Partnerships and LLCs with more than one member report business income and expenses on Form 1065.
 The completed Form 1065 includes a Schedule K-1 for each shareholder, which they’ll need to report their share of profits or losses on their individual tax return.

-• Sole proprietorships and LLCs with only one member report business income and expenses on Schedule C, a schedule that gets filed along with the owner’s individual tax return, Form 1040.
+• Sole proprietorships and LLCs with only one member report business income and expenses on Schedule C, which is filed along with the owner’s individual tax return, Form 1040.

 Learn more about which forms you need with our small business tax preparation checklist.